jf550-kent/jsgo/logs/Final.md

 concrete text == source text == source codes == human readable tex

 ## Implementations
+In this section, we will illustrate the implementation of our language by covering the processes of lexical analysis, syntactic analysis, tree-walking interpreter, and bytecode interpreter.
+We will highlight the key components of each phase to provide an overview of the implementation.
+References to the actual code implementation will be provided by hyperlinking the relevant words and noting them in the footnotes.
+The code snippets presented will usally the part relevant to the text and `...` will be used to denote the code abstracted.

-## Lexer
+## Lexical analysis
-In this phase, we need to tokensise the user defined source code.
-We have specific a huge range of tokens and JavaScript keywords.
-The rationale for this approach is that including a wide range of keywords incurs minimal additional code management, even if we later decide not to use some of them.
-The primary goals of the lexer are to tokenize numbers, floats, keywords, identifiers, strings, and relevant operators such as `+ - ! == !=`.
+In this phase, we built a lexer to tokenize the user-defined source code.
+We have specified a huge range of tokens and JavaScript keywords.
+The rationale for this approach is because including a wide range of keywords requires minimal additional code management, even if some are not used later.
+The primary goals of the lexer are to tokenize numbers, floats, keywords, identifiers, strings, and relevant operators such as +, -, !, ==, and !=.
 Additionally, the lexer must accurately report the position of each token in the source text.
 To do that we have created 2 main components.

-First is `Token` (Code 1) that represent the smallest element of the language, the fields `Start` and `End` represent the position of the token at the file.
-While `Literal` is the actual string representation of the token. `TokenType` is the key field for the rest of the interpreter's component to identify different token type.
-See the actual [TokenType](https://github.com/jf550-kent/jsgo/blob/5415802df0edaffac116917f7d912354a860edee/token/token.go#L23C1-L86C2) definition.
+First is `Token` (Code 1), which represents the smallest element of the language.
+The fields `Start` and `End` denote the position of the token within the file, while `Literal` is the actual string representation of the token. `TokenType` is the key field used by the rest of the interpreter's components to identify different token types.
+The actual `TokenType` definition is: [TokenType](https://github.com/jf550-kent/jsgo/blob/5415802df0edaffac116917f7d912354a860edee/token/token.go#L23C1-L86C2) [Footnote](https://github.com/jf550-kent/jsgo/blob/5415802df0edaffac116917f7d912354a860edee/token/token.go#L23C1-L86C2).

-Secondly, we created `Lexer` (Code 1), which is the program that transform our user defined source text into tokens.
-The `Lexer` has field `src` that store the source text and the `src`'s index of the current pointer as `position` and next pointer as `nextPosition`.
-The field `line` and `col` represent the current character's position at the source file.
-The fields are the current character's position at the source file.
+The second component is the `Lexer` (Code 1), which is the program that transforms our user-defined source text into tokens.
+The `Lexer` has a field `src` that stores the source text, with the current pointer's index stored as `position` and the next pointer as `nextPosition`.
+The fields `line` and `col` represent the current character's position in the source file.

 ```
 // Token is the smallest element of the JSGO